cak/optionals.org/readme.md

 ## Contributions

-[Optionals.org](https://www.optionals.org) was designed to make contributing easy, you can send a pull request or create an issue.
+It was designed to make contributing easy and uses [Splash](https://github.com/JohnSundell/Splash) for syntax highlighting.

+You can send a pull request or create an issue.

 ## Pull Requests

 ### Headings

-The site uses `h2` tags as section headings and `h3` headings for optional subheadings.
-Headings are lowercase.
+The site uses `h2` tags as section headings and `h3` headings for optional subheadings *(headings are lowercase)*.

 Example:
 ```html